LucasEnard/formation-template-python/README.md

 # 8. Business Processes

 **Business Processes** (BP) are the business logic of our production.
 They are used to process requests or relay those requests to other components of the production.<br>
-BP also have an `on_request` function that will be called everytime this instance receive a request from any source, this will allow us to receive information and process it in anyway and disptach it to the right BO.
+BP also have an `on_request` function that will be called every time this instance receive a request from any source, this will allow us to receive information and process it in anyway and dispatch it to the right BO.

 We will create those process in local in VSCode, that is, in the `src/python/bp.py` file.<br>Saving this file will compile them in IRIS.